Surferbird News-links: Capturing and Storing Carbon Dioxide

 BECCS is currently the most likely candidate for carbon dioxide removal and takes advantage of the carbon cycle by burning plant matter, which has already absorbed CO₂.
 It then uses carbon capture and storage (C.C.S.) to permanently store the carbon dioxide deep underground.
 Plants naturally take in CO₂ through photosynthesis and release it when they decay or burn.
 Burning plant matter before it decays (or burns on its own) and releases CO₂ breaks the carbon cycle while generating energy in the process.
 But the BECCS process will require a lot of land to produce enough plant matter to make a dent in CO₂ levels.
 And this is land we'll increasingly need for food as the world's population grows.

 According to Kolbert's piece, carbon removal technology will be necessary if we're gong to meet climate goals, as noted by several experts in the field.
 But the caveat is that many researchers think the probability of scaling up in time to prevent catastrophic warming is unrealistic and that it's irresponsible to think otherwise.
 On the other hand, some scientists express the need to continue researching and developing carbon removal technologies anyway because we don't have the option not to.
-Given the ongoing debate, it's important to note that atmospheric CO₂ levels reached 410 parts per million in April of 2017.
+Given the ongoing debate, it's important to note that atmospheric CO₂ levels rose to 410 parts per million in April of 2017.
 The last time CO₂ concentrations were that high, Earth's oceans were 60 feet higher than they are now.

 Two short videos on BECCS